vobu/ui5-npm-custom-control/docs/npm-custom-controls.md

 ## addendum: build time for the app

-When developing custom controls, there’s generally speaking no need for build artefacts.
-Once the code runs as desired, the ui5 custom control can be published to npm or any other registry, and is ready to be used.
+When developing custom controls, there’s generally no need for build artefacts.
+Once the code runs as desired, the ui5 custom control can be published to npm or any other registry, and is ready to use.
 Optimizations -such as providing a minified, runtime-optimized version and a `-dbg.js` human readable counterpart, are possible, but not required.

 From the viewpoint of the *application* the npm-distributed custom control is used in, a "standalone" build is necessary to make the app -including the custom control(s)- run in enviornments other than the `ui5-tooling`.
 By doing `ui5 build --all` , the npm-based custom controls are copied into the `dist/resources` folder (including all shims!) and are available for deployment.